alex-davidson/Diff.Generic/README.txt

 the implementation or efficiency of the diffing algorithm.

-The hash function's implementation is a dictionary which simply returns the next unused integer when it sees a new chunk values.
+The hash function's implementation is a dictionary which simply returns the next unused integer when it sees a new chunk value.
 An interesting side effect of this is that no integer in stream A (left side, or 'old' side) will ever be larger than its position in the array.
 This may prove useful for optimisations.